Dave Schultz (amateur wrestler): High school career

 Schultz's high school wrestling records included winning first place in the prestigious Great Plains freestyle tournament, which qualified him to compete on his first U.S. international team in the Tbilisi Tournament in then-Soviet Georgia.
 The Tbilisi Tournament is considered by many experts in the wrestling community to be the "toughest tournament in the world."
 Schultz earned a silver medal and was the highest-placing American at the tournament.
 Due to the timing of Tbilisi, Schultz was not able to compete in the high school tournaments that were required to qualify for the California State Championships, but his coach Ed Hart successfully petitioned the state coaches association to allow him to compete.
-Wrestling two weight classes above his normal division, Schultz pinned all his opponents in the state championships but the last, whom he defeated 12–1 in the final match.
+Wrestling at 170 lbs, a weight class above his normal weight, Schultz pinned all his opponents in the state championships but the last, whom he defeated 12–1 in the final match.
 Later that year he won his first national title by winning the U.S. National Open Greco-Roman Championships and won the award for most falls in the least amount of time.
 Schultz's senior year is considered by most experts as the most successful senior year in U.S. high school wrestling history.

 College

 In college, Schultz was a three-time NCAA All-American, first at Oklahoma State University and then twice at the University of Oklahoma.
 In 1982, he was the 167-pound weight class NCAA Champion defeating Mike Sheets from Oklahoma State University in the finals by criteria tie-breaker in overtime.
-His career collegiate record was 91–8: 30–4 at Oklahoma State University, 61–4 at the University of Oklahoma.
+His career collegiate record was 91–8: 30–4 at Oklahoma State University and 61–4 at the University of Oklahoma.

 World and Olympics career

 Schultz won ten Senior National titles (eight in Freestyle and two in Greco-Roman) over a 19-year span, at three weight divisions: 149.9 lb, 163 lb and 180.5 lb.
 In international competition, Schultz won a 1983 World Championship and a 1984 Olympic gold medal, competing with the United States team.
 Schultz won the gold medal at the 74 kg weight class over Martin Knosp from West Germany.
 He won four World Cup and two Pan American Games titles, and is the only American ever to twice win the tournament in Tbilisi, Georgia.
 In all, he was a seven-time World and Olympic medalist.
-Together, Dave and his brother Mark Schultz, along with the Banach brothers, were the first American brothers to each win gold medals in the same Olympics, and likewise the only American brothers to win both World and Olympic championships.
+Together, Dave and his brother Mark Schultz, along with the Banach brothers, were the first American brothers to each win gold medals in the same Olympics.
+The Schultz brothers are the only American brothers to win both World and Olympic championships.